 - Selenium: Low selenium levels can cause hair loss but Armani says this is a relatively uncommon cause of thinning hair.

 Gary Linkov, MD, a hair loss expert and plastic surgeon, says that biotin, which is part of the vitamin B family, can also support stronger hair growth.
 Supplements containing biotin may improve hair growth even if a person is not biotin deficient.
+Some experts advocate Biotin at 10mg daily.

 You can get tested for vitamin deficiencies by your doctor with just a simple blood test.
+Be aware that if you are taking Biotin, you will want to stop it a few days before getting any blood work as it can skew results for many blood tests.

 Treatment for Underlying Conditions